Inhaled Corticosteroids for Asthma

-Corticosteroids (CORE te co STAIR oids), also called inhaled steroids, are medicines that prevent asthma flare-ups.
-Your child breathes them into his or her lungs.
-They are also called “controller” medicines because they help control asthma symptoms.
+Corticosteroids (CORE-te-co-STAIR-oids), also called inhaled steroids, are medicines that prevent asthma flare-ups.
+Your child breathes them into the lungs.
+They are also called controller medicines because they help control asthma symptoms.
 They must be used every day.
 Symptoms should get better in 2 to 3 weeks.

-Your child breathes these medicines into his lungs to treat asthma.
+Your child breathes these medicines into their lungs to treat asthma.
 They help reduce swelling in the airways on a daily basis and help prevent flare-ups.
-They may not help your child during an asthma flare-up, but your child should still use the medicine during episodes that have increased symptoms.
+They may not help your child during an asthma flare-up, but they should still use the medicine during episodes that have increased symptoms.

-During an asthma flare-up, your child must use a “rescue” inhaler like albuterol (ProAir® HFA or Proventil® HFA) if he is having asthma symptoms.
+During an asthma flare-up, your child must also use a rescue inhaler like albuterol (ProAir® HFA, Proventil® HFA, or Ventolin® HFA) if they are having asthma symptoms.

 - Read the label carefully and make sure you are giving your child the right dose.
 It is easy to confuse the many different dosage forms and strengths.

-- Give the exact dose of medicine that your child’s doctor ordered.
+- Give the exact dose of medicine that your child’s health care provider ordered.

-- Stay with your child until he has used the right dose of medicine.
+- Stay with your child until they have used the right dose of medicine.

-- Shake this medicine before giving it if it is a metered dose inhaler or liquid for use in a nebulizer.
+- Shake this medicine before giving if it is a metered dose inhaler or a liquid nebulizer.

 - Do not shake this medicine if it is a dry powder inhaler.

-- It is very important to give the medicine every day as ordered, even if your child is feeling fine.
-Do not change doses or stop the medicine without talking to your child’s doctor.
+- Give the medicine every day, as ordered (once or twice daily), even if your child is feeling fine.
+Do not change doses or stop the medicine without talking to your child’s health care provider.

-- After each dose, your child should rinse his mouth with water or brush his teeth to wash the steroid medicine out of his mouth.
+- After each dose, your child should rinse their mouth with water or brush their teeth to wash the steroid medicine out of their mouth.

-- Get this prescription refilled at least ______days before the last dose is given.
+- Refill this prescription at least 5 days before the last dose is given.
 This is very important.

-If you forget to give a dose of this medicine, give it as soon as possible.
-If it is almost time for the next dose, do not give the missed dose at all.
+If you forget to give a dose, give it as soon as possible.
+If it is less than 5 hours before the next dose, do not give the missed dose at all.
 Do not double the next dose.

 Instead, go back to your child’s regular dosing schedule.
-If you have any questions about this, check with your child’s doctor or pharmacist.
+If you have any questions about this, check with your child’s health care provider or pharmacist.

 - Store all medicine out of the reach of children.

-- Keep the bottle tightly closed and store it in a dark, dry place (not in the bathroom or above the kitchen sink).
+- Keep the bottle tightly closed and store it in a dark, dry place.
+Do not keep it in the bathroom or above the kitchen sink.
 This medicine does not work as well when kept in a light or humid place.